mabroukgadri/code-challenge/README.md

 main.py is for local executions. lambda_handler.py is to deploy to AWS lambda along with the pyatlan and boto3 libraries.

-The entry point of the script is the `lambda_handler` function Based on the requested operation in the request payload, it will perform different actions on an Atlan instance.
+The entry point of the script is the `lambda_handler` function.

+Based on the requested operation in the request payload, it will perform different actions on an Atlan instance.

 The main operations are: